MicrosoftDocs/entra-docs/docs/identity/users/groups-self-service-management.md

 ## Self-service group management scenarios

+Two scenarios help to explain self-service group management.

+### Delegated group management

-* **Delegated group management**: An example scenario is an administrator who is managing access to a software as a service (SaaS) application that the company is using.
-Managing these access rights is cumbersome, so this administrator asks the business owner to create a new group.
+In this example scenario, an administrator manages access to a software as a service (SaaS) application that the company is using.
+Managing the access rights is cumbersome, so the administrator asks the business owner to create a new group.
 The administrator assigns access for the application to the new group and adds to the group all people already accessing the application.
 The business owner then can add more users, and those users are automatically provisioned to the application.

 The business owner doesn't need to wait for the administrator to manage access for users.
 If the administrator grants the same permission to a manager in a different business group, that person can also manage access for their own group members.
 The business owner and the manager can't view or manage each other's group memberships.
 The administrator can still see all users who have access to the application and block access rights, if needed.

+### Self-service group management

-* **Self-service group management**: An example scenario is two users who both have SharePoint Online sites that they set up independently.
+In this example scenario, two users have SharePoint Online sites that they set up independently.
 They want to give each other's teams access to their sites.
-To accomplish this task, they can create one group in Microsoft Entra ID, and in SharePoint Online each of them selects that group to provide access to their sites.
+To accomplish this task, they can create one group in Microsoft Entra ID.
+In SharePoint Online, each of them selects that group to provide access to their sites.

 When someone wants access, they request it from the MyApps Groups Access Panel.
 After approval, they get access to both SharePoint Online sites automatically.
 Later, one of them decides that all people accessing the site should also get access to a particular SaaS application.
 The administrator of the SaaS application can add access rights for the application to the SharePoint Online site.
 From then on, any requests that get approved give access to the two SharePoint Online sites and also to the SaaS application.

 ## Make a group available for user self-service